larryknaebelobsidian/kingdom/Proposition 87. The postponement of the Kingdom is the key to the understanding of the meaning of this dispensation..md

 tags:
   - toc
 ---
+# Proposition 87.
+The postponement of the Kingdom is the key to the understanding of the meaning of this dispensation.

 Proposition 87.
 The 0[[postponement]] of the Kingdom is the key to the understanding of the meaning of this dispensation.
 #toc